rsdoiel/antenna/index.md

 > An experiment in personal news aggregation

-The Antenna is organized around lists of RSS, Atom and JSONfeeds that website publish to promote their content.
+The Antenna is organized around lists of RSS, Atom and JSONfeeds that websites publish to promote their content.
 Right now Antenna is build from four lists

 - [SoCal North](socal_north.html), feeds from the Northern end of Southern California
 	- [socal_north.txt](socal_north.txt)
-- [Pacific](pacific.html), feeds from the Pacific
+- [Pacific](pacific.html), feeds from the Micronesia, Hawaii and the Pacific
 	- [pacific.txt](pacific.ttx)
-- [Mid Central](mid_central.html), feeds from Central California's Merced County
+- [Mid Central](mid_central.html), feeds from Central California's in the vicinity of Merced County
 - [Weather](weather.html), national weather information from [NOAA's](https://noaa.gov) [weather.gov](https://weather.gov) website.
 	- [weather.txt](weather.txt)